Stoke City F.C.: Crest

 Stoke's first club crest was a stylised "S" which was used by players in 1882 who would stitch the crest on to their shirts; however, this practice soon faded away.
 In the 1950s Stoke began using the shield from the Stoke-on-Trent coat-of-arms which was used infrequently until 1977.
 A new and simpler club crest was introduced a Stafford knot and pottery kiln represented local tradition while red and white stripes were also added.
 This lasted until 1992 when the club decided to use the entire Stoke-on-Trent coat-of-arms which included the club's name at the top of the crest.
 They changed their crest in 2001 to the current version which includes their nickname "The Potters".
 For the 2012–13 season, they used a special version to mark the club's 150th anniversary which included the club's Latin motto "Vis Unita Fortior" ("United Strength is Stronger").
+In August 2025, Stoke unveiled a new crest to be used from the 2026–27 season based on the created used from 1977 to 1992, featuring a bottle kiln, Staffordshire knot, foundation year and red and white stripes.